filiptodoric/Magic-Realm/README.md

 # filipdylanryan

-# Wrapping up Iteration 2 - remember to not touch after we submit!
+# Iteration 2 is completed.
+MagicRealm v1.0 is released.
+Enjoy!